WebAssembly/component-model/design/mvp/CanonicalABI.md

 Streams and futures are entirely symmetric, transferring ownership of the readable end from the lifting component to the host or lowering component and trapping if the readable end is in the middle of copying (which would create a dangling-pointer situation) or is in the `DONE` state (in which case the only valid operation is `{stream,future}.drop-{readable,writable}`) or in a waitable set (in which case it must be removed first via `waitable.join(0)`).
+By clearing the `owner` and `index` fields, the end becomes officially owned by the host.
+If the lifted `End` is then passed into another component, `lower_async_value` will transition ownership from the host into the receiving component instance.
 ```python
 def lift_stream(cx, i, t):
   return lift_async_value(ReadableStreamEnd, cx, i, t)